danoruo1/Fed-ML-Chem/src/documentation/Standard_CentralNN_PILL.md

-# Standard Centralized Neural Network for PILL Dataset
+## Standard Centralized Neural Network for PILL Dataset

-## Overview
+### Overview
-This notebook implements a centralized neural network approach for the PILL dataset.
-Although it uses the Flower federated learning framework, it's configured with only one client, effectively making it a centralized learning approach.
+This notebook trains a centralized neural network on the PILL dataset using one client in the Flower framework — so it's technically centralized, even though federated tools are used.

-## Model Architecture
+### Model Architecture
-- Uses a CNN model based on VGG16 pretrained on ImageNet
+- The model uses a VGG16 backbone pretrained on ImageNet
-- The feature extractor is from VGG16 with the last layer removed
+- Feature extractor comes from VGG16, with the last layer removed
-- A custom classification head is added with:
+- A custom classifier is stacked on top with:
   - MaxPool2d
   - AvgPool2d
   - Flatten
-  - Linear layer for classification
+  - Final Linear layer for output
-- The first 23 layers of the feature extractor are frozen (weights not updated during training)
+- First 23 layers of the backbone are frozen during training (weights stay fixed)

-## Dataset
+### Dataset
-- PILL dataset with binary classification ('bad', 'good')
+- Binary image classification: labels are either 'bad' or 'good'
-- Images are resized to 256x256 pixels
+- Images are resized to 256x256
-- Data is normalized using ImageNet normalization values
+- ImageNet normalization is applied to the input images
-- Data is split between training and validation sets with a 90/10 ratio
+- Training/validation split is 90% / 10%

-## Training Approach
+### Training Approach
-- Uses a centralized approach (1 client) with the Flower framework
+- All training is done centrally on one client with the Flower framework
-- Adam optimizer with learning rate of 2e-4
+- Optimizer: Adam with a learning rate of 2e-4
-- CrossEntropyLoss as the loss function
+- Loss function: CrossEntropyLoss
-- Trains for 25 epochs
+- Training runs for 25 epochs
-- Implements a custom federated learning strategy (FedCustom) that:
+- A custom federated strategy (FedCustom) is used that:
-  - Aggregates model parameters using weighted averaging
+  - Aggregates weights after training (weighted average)
-  - Saves model checkpoints after each round
+  - Saves checkpoints at every round
-  - Evaluates the model on a test set
+  - Evaluates the model on the test set after each round

-## Key Parameters
+### Key Parameters
-- `number_clients`: 1 (centralized approach)
+- `number_clients`: 1
 - `max_epochs`: 25
 - `batch_size`: 32
 - `lr`: 2e-4
-- `rounds`: 1 (only one round of federated learning)
+- `rounds`: 1
-- `frac_fit`: 1.0 (fraction of clients used for training)
+- `frac_fit`: 1.0
-- `frac_eval`: 1.0 (fraction of clients used for evaluation)
+- `frac_eval`: 1.0

-## Results and Visualization
+### Results and Visualization
-The notebook generates and saves:
+This notebook outputs:
-- Confusion matrix for model evaluation
+- Confusion matrix for predictions
-- ROC curves for performance analysis
+- ROC curves for performance evaluation
-- Training and validation accuracy/loss curves
+- Training/validation accuracy and loss curves
-- Results are saved in the 'results/CL_PILL/' directory
+- All results are saved in `results/CL_PILL/`